The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-There are many popular secured credit cards to choose from, including the Capital One Platinum Secured Credit Card.
+There are many popular secured cards to choose from, including the Capital One Platinum Secured Credit Card.
 But, when it comes down to it, is the Capital One Platinum Secured really worth it?
 This overview will explain the pros and cons of this card, whom it’s best for and other details you should consider as you make your decision.

 When is the Capital One Platinum Secured worth it?

-The Capital One Platinum Secured Credit Card doesn’t charge an annual fee, and you can eventually get your security deposit back and upgrade to an unsecured card.
-In fact, this issuer says you can eventually upgrade to the unsecured Capital One Platinum Credit Card, which is for consumers with at least fair credit.
+You can eventually get your security deposit back and upgrade to an unsecured card.
+In fact, this issuer says you can eventually upgrade to an unsecured card like the Capital One Platinum Credit Card, which is for consumers with at least fair credit.
 This card also comes with no annual fee and since it’s an unsecured card, it’ll help you to build your credit without putting down a security deposit.

 When is the Capital One Platinum Secured not worth it?

-Another downside of the Capital One Platinum Secured is its high variable APR, which currently comes in at 28.49 percent.
+Another downside of the Capital One Platinum Secured is its high variable APR, which currently comes in at 29.99 percent.
 If you plan to carry a balance on this card, this sky-high APR can cause you to pay considerably more for everything you purchase.